ablweb/ProjetLDP-Arkanoid/README.md

 # ProjetLDP-Arkanoid
-Jeu Arkanoid ecrit en c++ avec la librarie allegro.
+Famous Arkanoid game written in c++ using the Allegro library

 Installation
 ------------

-To build and install zathura using meson's ninja backend:
+To build and start game:

     make
     ./arkanoid